pcastrotigre/challenge/README.md

 ## Implementation

 I define 4 channels to handle the chat communication.
 Three of them are to initialize the websockets, to handle the messages and to disconnect.
 The other is a custom channel created to persist the data in the database as well as to consume the services from the URLs to get the financial data required.
+The channel layer used is redis asgi.

 In order to add the functionality to open different conversations with each person, I define a Room model with both users as subscribers, so each time a conversation is requested, it creates or opens the right channel.